nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 The ID system replaces the original implementation that uses the index of every Person in the visible list.
 This gives the advantage of being able to reference to any entity on any screen, which can be useful since different entities are not displayed together.

-The `UniqueentityList` contains pairs of ID and entity.
+The `UniqueEntityList` contains pairs of ID and entity.
 This attempts to mimic a map/dictionary while keeping possible to continue using the original UI components with minimal changes to the code.
 Every entity does not store its ID as an internal attribute due to the fact that ID is dynamically generated, usually after the instantiation of the entity itself.
 The ability to set or change the ID during the lifetime of the entity will violate the immutability of the entities.
 Furthermore, there is no need for the any entity to be aware of its ID.

 #### Alternative Implementation: Using a Hashmap as container for unique entities